 It is no secret that meditation and yoga have drastic effects on practitioners’ well being.
 Yoga and meditation are often recommended or even prescribed by mental health professionals to help patients suffering from anxiety or depression.
 The practice of yoga draws awareness to the body, the breath, and the mind teaching its practitioners to reflect before reacting both on and off the mat, which can increase self-esteem as well as self-awareness.
 The practice also encourages mindfulness and presence, which are often linked to higher levels of happiness.

-Yoga teaches us to look within.
 Yoga teaches us to learn from ourselves.
 Practicing yoga encourages self-awareness and self-care.
 By simply observing and becoming aware of our own tendencies (good and bad), we can find a path toward either boosting or eliminating them.
 By drawing attention to the body, the breath, and the mind, we can work to improve our relationship with these parts of ourselves and learn to care for ourselves holistically.

 The practice of yoga has countless health benefits that affect both the physical and the mental body.
 A regular yoga practice is a great way to keep the body fit and the mind aware and present in the moment.
 Yoga brings calm to one’s life, which is invaluable in regards to health and happiness.